Christopher Abbott

-Early life and education
+Early life

 Abbott was born in Greenwich, Connecticut, the son of Anna (née Servidio) and Orville Abbott.
 He has an older sister, Christina.
-Abbott's maternal grandmother Angelina, was born in Rosà, a town in the province of Vicenza, Veneto, Italy.
+Abbott's father was born in the Caribbean and his maternal grandmother Angelina was born in Rosà, a town in the province of Vicenza in Italy.
 He has described himself as being a "Euro-mutt", with distant Portuguese and Eastern European ancestry.
 He spent his early years in Chickahominy, a working-class, heavily Italian-American neighborhood in Greenwich, and grew up in Stamford.
 Abbott worked at a local video store and at his friend's wine store.
 He attended Norwalk Community College shortly before he began studying acting at HB Studio.
 He moved to New York City in 2006 to be closer to school.